osrsbox/osrsbox-db/docs/README.md

 ## osrsbox-db: Public JSON API

 This folder contains the publicly available database/dataset and somewhat-RESTful API of osrsbox-db.
-Basically, every file inside this specfic folder can be fetched using HTTP GET requests.
+Basically, every file inside this specific folder can be fetched using HTTP GET requests.
 The base URL for this folder is `https://www.osrsbox.com/osrsbox-db/`.
 Simply append any file name (from this folder) to the base URL, and you can fetch this data.
 You can also clone this entire repository and access the files provided in this folder, or download a single file for offline processing.

 A summary of the files provided in the JSON API are listed below with descriptions: